jacob-8/kitbook/packages/kitbook/src/docs/3-customizations/1-use-kitbook-by-itself-(for-a-library).md

 export default augmentSvelteConfigForKitbook(config, options);
 ```

 You may be asking why not just leave `svelte.config.js` alone and remove `augmentSvelteConfigForKitbook` altogether?
-That function is needed to add other important items such as the default `app.html` for your Kitbook, as well as `MDSvex`.
+That function is needed to add other important items such as the default `app.html` for your Kitbook, as well as default file extensions.